 As a part of the critical reflection process, participants of the experience should put together a blog post that details the project, its impact, student learning and reflection, quanitifiables, testimonials, and photos.
 The blog post will be shared on the Community Engaged Learning blog and may be further shared across the campus and community to share the story of community engaged learning.
 The blog post should be submitted to Amanda Martin, Assistant Director, at firstname.lastname@example.org, no later than three weeks after the project concludes.

 Bringing a community partner to campus?
 Say thank you with a Sodexo coffee card.
 To request this support email email@example.com with the date of your partner's visit, the course they are attending, and purpose of their visit.
+Take this time to review successes, challenges, and plans moving forward!

 Have a Community Partner or their clients visiting your class?
 Or perhaps your students are serving with an afterschool program.
 We have a limited supply of "swag" reserved to support community engagement efforts and want to help you provide a small token of appreciation and Drake pride (e.g. Drake mug, t-shirts, small frisbees, etc).
 Email firstname.lastname@example.org or email@example.com for more info.